 Summary of inputs

 2020 will be a crucial year for the environment and sustainable development.
 The international community will have many opportunities to deliver solutions to climate change, biodiversity loss and pollution.
-This is the year in which the international community need to match ambition with action, action with momentum, and political will with science.
+This is the year in which the international community need to match political will with science, ambition with action, action with momentum, and political will with science.
 This is the year in which we must ensure that we back nature as the imperative for many of the challenges facing humanity.
+Accelerated and transformative actions are needed more than ever: January 2020 was the hottest month of January ever recorded, one million species may be pushed to extinction in the next few years and air pollution kills millions of people every year..
 The UN Environment Assembly therefore advocates strong political will towards the implementation of internationally agreed environmental commitments and the 2030 Agenda on Sustainable Development, to ensure the full integration of the environmental dimension of sustainable development, bearing in mind that it is a people-centered agenda and acknowledging that a healthy planet is an essential requirement and key enabler for sustainable development including through integrated approaches in which economic, social and environmental objectives are addressed in a balanced manner.

 Among others, the following integrated approaches would especially need to be scaled up: